Patient and wife. Actor portrayal

 The natural progression of Parkinson's

-The challenges of Parkinson’s-related hallucinations and/or delusions
+The challenges of Parkinson’s-related hallucinations and delusions

 Living with Parkinson's hallucinations and delusions isn't easy.
 No matter how severe they are, hallucinations and delusions can bring about new challenges for you and your loved one.